 What are the most essential features for club-discovery platforms?

-After gaining insight on my users, I observed the current state of club discovery with a comparative audit of the UC Davis club-finding platforms, as well as platforms from other universities.
+After gaining insight on my users, I observed the current state of club discovery with a comparative audit of UC Davis club-finding platforms + platforms from other universities.

 USABILITY AUDIT

-Lastly, I reviewed the original Clubly designs to find issues at the core.
-After discussing with the engineers and PMs, I eliminated features that were unnecessary and were not technically-feasible for the MVP launch.
+Lastly, I reviewed the original Clubly designs to find core issues.
+After discussing with the engineers and PMs, I eliminated features that were unnecessary and were not feasible for the MVP launch.

 CHAPTER 3 / IDEATION